 Here in Arizona, black lights are easy to obtain from virtually any hardware or home supply store, and for a good reason.
 It turns out that one of the best ways to find scorpions, which are active at night, is to shine an ultraviolet light on them.
 Scorpions glow under UV light.
 For those of you who are curious, Firefly Forest has a great photograph of a glowing scorpion.

 How Stuff Works (site has ads) has an explanation of how a black light works.
-Basically, we can't see ultraviolet light, but when it hits certain objects, forms of light that we can see are released.
+Under normal conditions humans can't see ultraviolet light, but when ultraviolet light from a black light hits certain objects it releases forms of light that we can see.

 Turn off the lights at night, and explore with the black light.
 What glows?
 Turn the lights back on and write a simple message in petroleum jelly on a sheet of paper (using the gloves if you don't like the feel of the jelly).
 What happens when you turn the lights back off?
 What happens if you get petroleum jelly on your hands?
 Take a look at the tonic water and other household items under the black light, too.